toraritte/knowledge-gaps/Nix-glob/nix-notes.md

  + NixOps manual: 0

  + Nix manual: 20 hits.
 The only hit not in release notes is "*https://stackoverflow.com/questions/49590552/how-buildenv-builtin-function-works*".
 The most recent release note occurence suggests that manifests are not used for certain operations, if I read that right.
 See [C.3.
 Release 2.0 (2018-02-22)](https://nixos.org/nix/manual/#ssec-relnotes-2.0).
+There's a link to a specific commit by Eelco Dolstra stating "*Manifests have been superseded by binary caches for years.
+This also gets rid of nix-pull, nix-generate-patches and bsdiff/bspatch.*" But I can still find `*manifest.nix` files in `/nix/store`.
+Read the thesis, and get into the source.

 #### Basic Unix commands (e.g., `namei`)